OnePlus Watch release date, price, news and features

-The OnePlus Watch was just unveiled on stage alongside the OnePlus 9 and OnePlus 9 Pro.
-We've put together all the details you need to know about the upcoming smartwatch.
+The OnePlus Watch has now been unveiled alongside the OnePlus 9 and OnePlus 9 Pro, and while an exact release date for the smartwatch hasn't yet been made clear we've heard a variety of details about the wearable.

 It's a new smartwatch from the company that doesn't run on Wear OS, and it instead uses a separate operating system.